Seasteading: Criticism

-Criticisms have been leveled at both the practicality and desirability of seasteading.

-Critics believe that founding and building a government is difficult.
-Also, seasteads would still be at risk of political interference from nation states.
+Seasteading has been identified as "techno-colonialism", a method of continuing settler colonialism or displacing communities, at sea.
+Others argue that building a new government is much more difficult than advocates realize.
+Also, seasteads would be at risk of political interference from nation states.

 On a logistical level, without access to culture, travel, restaurants, shopping, and other amenities, seasteads could be too remote and too uncomfortable to be attractive to potential long-term residents.
 Building seasteads to withstand the rigors of the open ocean may prove uneconomical.

 Seastead structures may blight ocean views, their industry or farming may deplete their environments, and their waste may pollute surrounding waters.
 Some critics believe that seasteads will exploit both residents and the nearby population.
 Others fear that seasteads will mainly allow wealthy individuals to escape taxes, or to harm mainstream society by ignoring other financial, environmental, and labor regulations.